 I see this blog as an opportunity to raise questions and discuss thoughts about my career experiences.
 In the future I intend to share my progress and questions regarding my research as well.
 I have started a research journey blog in order to document my experiences but also to share my thoughts and ideas so that I can become a better researcher and be accountable in what I do.
 I have also been the Managing Editor of PhD2Published, founded by Dr Charlotte Frost which is an amazing platform for peer-to-peer support and reflection on the process of academic publication.
 Through the site, I really developed my web presence, broadening the impact of my work and using it as a tool to guide me through the process of publication planning and writing with the support of my peers.
 Follow me on Twitter here and check out my Academic.edu and ResearchGate pages.

-Outside of academia I love to run (most of the time!), read literature and spend time with my family!
+Outside of academia I love to run (when I have time), read literature and spend time with my family!
 I reached my exercise ambition of running a half marathon so now I guess I need to train for a marathon!

 Please do get in contact should you have any comments, queries or requests using my ‘Contact Me‘ page.